Dear Just Jill,

 Would I be better prepared if I knew this was my fate?
 Would knowing give me any advantage?

-Would I just worry more and focus on my probability to develop an illness more?
+Would I just worry more and focus on my probability of developing an illness more?

 Is the unknown worse?